beiweitemderbeste/fullstackopen_translation_de/part_1/part_1a.md

 > It is good to remember that in React it is possible and worthwhile to write console.log() commands (which print to the console) within your code.

-Es ist immer gut sich daran zu erinnern, dass es in React möglich ist console.log()-Befehle in den Code zu setzen.
+Es ist immer gut, sich daran zu erinnern, dass es in React möglich ist console.log()-Befehle in den Code zu setzen.

 > Also keep in mind that React component names must be capitalized.
 If you try defining a component as follows: